Africa > 🇨🇲 Cameroon

 The city by city Car or no Car advice for Cameroon can be broken down into three similar questions - do you need a car in Cameroon; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).🚆 🚌⛴️ Do we need to rent a car in Cameroon?

 These scores are based on the quality of public transport and other travel options.
-If these are good enough to see the main points of interest, then you don’t need to rent a car.💰💶💳 Is it worth hiring a car in Cameroon?
+If these are good enough to see the main points of interest for a typical holiday/vacation, then you don’t strictly need to rent a car.💰💶💳 Is it worth hiring a car in Cameroon?

 These scores reflect the practical factors that affect whether renting a car is convenient, good value, and stress-free.🏙️ Main Cities in Cameroon